MrPerruche/BRCI/Doc/DOCUMENTATION.md

 ### `data.add_brick()`

+Alias : `data.ab(n, b)`

 After creating a brick, you must add it to the list of bricks that will be generated.
 To do so, you may use `data.add_brick(brick_name, brick)`.
 It comes with 2 arguments:
-- `brick_name` (`str` | `list[str]`) (Mandatory) : This corresponds to how you want to name your brick, to interact with it later.
+- `brick_name` (`str | list[str]`) (Mandatory) : This corresponds to how you want to name your brick, to interact with it later.
 We highly recommend you putting in the same name as your variable's name.
-You may instead use a list of strings to add multiple bricks simultaneously.
-In this case however, `brick` must also be a list, of the same length, containing dictionaries.
+You may use a list of strings in order to add multiple bricks simultaneously, if other inputs are also list of their respective types.
-- `brick` (`dict`) (Mandatory) :
+- `brick` (`dict | list[dict]`) (Mandatory) :
 You must put here the dict (which you may modify in order to use non-default values) returned by `create_brick()`.
+You may use a list of strings in order to add multiple bricks simultaneously, if other inputs are also list of their respective types.

 It may look like this, using all arguments: